HISvessel/MoveRight/user-stories.md

 9. As a user, I want to see all of my previous recordings of the various exercises I performed and see how much I have grown.
 Mockup: <ins>Move Right </ins> stores all recorded videos in a library attached to the user account, letting them see all instances of their recording.

+10. As a <ins>user</ins>, I want to start an exercise session so that it can give me the desired feedback.
+Mockup: <ins>Move Right's</ins> exercise page allows a user to select an exercise they want to improve upon and set a counter of how many reps they want to perform for live feedback.